 - Do not park the vehicle on an easily ignitable surface.
-The high temperature of the exhaust system could ignite the surface. - Close windows and sunroof. - The engine cooling fans may run after the engine has been switched off ⇔ 100. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds before switching off, in order to protect the turbocharger.
+The high temperature of the exhaust system could ignite the surface. - Close windows and sunroof. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds before switching off, in order to protect the turbocharger.

-Keys, locks ♀ 19,
+Keys, locks \$ 17,